getcarina/getcarina.com/_posts/2016-02-22-build-real-time-game-carina.md

       htpasswd -bc /etc/nginx/htpasswd/rethinkdb rethinkdb ${NGINX_RETHINKDB_PASS}
     ```

-1. **Start the RethinkDB server.** We use `--net tictactoe` to add the container to the overlay network we created earlier.
+1. **Start the RethinkDB server.** Use `--net tictactoe` to add the container to the overlay network we created earlier.

     ```bash
     docker run \